johnwalicki/Drones-IoT-Visual-Recognition/VRMTEST.md

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestImage.png)

 ### Implement Watson Visual Recognition custom model in your Applications
-- You can incorporate this Watson Visual Recognition Custom Classifier model into your applications using a variety of programming languages.
+- You can incorporate this Watson Visual Recognition Custom Classifier model into your applications using a variety of programming languages
 - Click on the **Implementation** tab to review the Code snippets

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelImplement.png)

 Use the code snippets below to classify images against your model.
-For reference, the full API specification is available [here](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/).
+For reference, the full API specification is available [here](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/)

 - **API endpoint**